-6.1 Programme Code
+6.1.
+Programme Code

-Programme code is represented as a combination of alphabets and digits.
-The first five are alphabets followed by two digits.
-The first alphabet represents the type of programme, followed by four alphabets that represent the department/Institute offering the programme.
+The unique programme codes shall be allotted to each programme on approval of the same in the Academic Council.
+Programme codes are alphanumeric with the first five characters as alphabets followed by two digits.
+The first alphabet represents the type of programme (Undergraduate/Postgraduate/Research), followed by four alphabets that represent the Department/Institute offering the programme.
 The last two digits represent the serial number of the programme.
-An example is given below.